smurawski/blog/_posts/'i-am-not-a-developer'-is-bull-feces.markdown

 ## Stop devaluing my profession

 Scripting and command line work is important.
 It should be treated as such and treated professionally.
+While you may not have adopted all these practices, you need to start.

 ### Everyone writes "throw away" code